Sarvesh64/namaste-react-02/Readme.md

 - useState() - Super Powerfull State Variables in react
 - useEffect()

+    - Two arguments are passed in useEffect
+    1. Callback function
+    2. Dependency

+# What is a Hook
+- it is a normal javascript function

 # Whenever a state variable changes react will rerender the component